awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase3.md

 1. Upload the `.zip` file to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 In the next section, you provide this `.zip` file to Elastic Beanstalk to upload on the server or servers\.

-   For instructions on how to upload to an Amazon S3 bucket, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide\.*
+   For instructions on how to upload to an Amazon S3 bucket, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide\.*

 ## 3\.4: Set Up the AWS Elastic Beanstalk Environment<a name="TicTacToe.DeployInProd.SetUpElasticBeanstalk"></a>